OCR vs RPA vs AI (Shipamax): Which approach delivers the best approach for logistics back office automation?

 Shipamax has an OCR component built into its platform to assist with data extraction from bills of lading, accounts payable invoices, commercial invoices and packing lists.

-Shipamax is an Anti-Template Technology, which means, no more creating templates or rules on top of OCR.
+Shipamax uses AI, or what we like to call, Anti-Template Technology, which means, no more creating templates or rules on top of OCR.
 When extracting text from a document, our machine learning understands what that text means, and accurately maps it to a clean data schema, which can be fed into your ERP system.

-When paired with a machine learning engine like Shipamax, OCR becomes a much more powerful technology.
+When paired with an AI powered solution like Shipamax, OCR becomes a much more powerful technology.
 There is no need to build templates and create additional rules to understand new documents.
 The OCR within Shipamax will carry out the data extraction, while the machine learning engine will learn from each new document it reads, and structure the previously unstructured data.
+If you're interested in learning more about OCR, AI and data extraction from account payable invoices, here we discuss some of the limitations of OCR as an AP invoice reader.

 Shipamax and RPA